 Further, featured speakers will discuss how measurements from multiple muscles based on a whole-body MRI scan can be combined into composite scores optimized to describe specific aspects of disease onset pattern, functional impairment, and disease progression between scans.
 Finally, experiences from recent clinical trials in facioscapulohumeral muscular dystrophy (FSHD) will be discussed exemplifying how such composite scores can be used as endpoints.

-Register for this webinar to learn how whole-body MRI can support NMD clinical research.
+Request a recording of this webinar to learn how whole-body MRI can support NMD clinical research.